RobertKilkenny/Profession-Website-Development/src/README.md

   2. Complementary Libraries (ex.
 ShadCN [think "not essential but nice to have"])
   3. Personal React Object imports (ex.
 App, Home, NavBar)
   4. CSS Files [Should only be imported once!!!] (ex.
 App.css, Home.css, NavBar.css)

+### Other Nice Things To Do
+- Make enums' values for those that track states or specific stages `strings` that briefly describe what state/stage it is in
+- Use state machines with embedded values to have type and state specific variables (saves time and helps with challenging bad assumptions)
+- Using Prettier can make documents actually readable and I use `2 spaces` for tabs currently!
+- I like having very sorted file structures, like how I have `ui` inside of `components` and `utils` seperate from it because they are a unique subset of objects
+- Having details in commits helps find where things broke, take the 30 seconds to document the changes and make them **small**